THE HARDY WOMEN'S SOCIETY

 Picture

-Amanda C. Kooser is a professional writer specializing in technology and travel journalism.
-She is a contributor to CNET’s Crave blog and a songwriter and musician who has spent time with the bands Edith Grove & Bottle Tree, So Dark a Train, and, most recently, The Dawn Hotel.
+Amanda Kooser (she/they) is a professional writer specializing in science, technology, and travel journalism.
+They are a contributor to CNET and Forbes.com, and a songwriter and musician who has spent time with the bands Edith Grove & Bottle Tree, So Dark a Train, and, most recently, The Dawn Hotel.
+She graduated with an MFA in creative writing from the University of New Mexico in 2022.

 Amanda has traveled transatlantic the old-fashioned way, by train and ocean liner.
 When not writing, she can be found hiking in the mountains of New Mexico, tinkering with her 1956 DeSoto, and training in Aikido at Albuquerque Aikikai.